-Level-1 Cache
+Level-1 cache

 Level-1 (L1) cache is determined by the type of microprocessor installed in your computer.
-The L1 cache for the Pentium II contains high-speed memory, known as static random access memory (SRAM), that can respond to memory I/O operations without imposing wait states on the microprocessor.
+The L1 cache for Intel microprocessors contains high-speed memory, known as static random access memory (SRAM), that can respond to memory I/O operations without imposing wait states on the microprocessor.